 - 6510.
-Curriculum and Teaching: Collaborative Teacher (K-6) (3).
+Curriculum and Teaching: Collaborative Teacher(K-6) (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of content for curriculum improvement.
 Emphasis is on educational programs for students with disabilities in grades K-6. - 6520.
-Curriculum and Teaching Collaborative Teacher (6-12) (3).
+Curriculum and Teaching Collaborative Teacher(6-12) (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of content for curriculum improvement.
-Emphasis is on educational programs for students with disabilities in grades 6-12. - 6902.
+Emphasis is on educational programs for students with disabilities in grades 6-12. - 6600.
+Advanced Techniques for Working with Parents of Exceptional and Autistic Children (3).
+Pr., graduate standing.
+Principles of working with parents of exceptional children from culturally and socially different backgrounds.
+Emphasis and attention will be given to individual and group techniques for parenting exceptional children. - 6902.
 (CE) Collaborative Teacher (K-6), (CS) Collaborative Teacher (6-12), (E) Early Childhood Special Education.
 Studies in Special Education (3-9).
 Pr., departmental approval.